foxnewsnetwork/tracago/README.md

 4. introduce new shipping deal contract
 10. contract types should be implemented (international shipping contract, etc.)
 14. find some way to get really long file names to not break the boundary on document show
-17. resolve the double flash error for document rejection and approval

 (critical)
 >favicon.ico must be generated